FrancesCoronel/personal-website-v3/_posts/2015-01-30-adventures-with-aaai-2015.md

 Norfolk.
 My mom and sister pick me up, I feed Nefer some treats the minute she greets me, and my mom has some mushroom pasta fixed for me.

-All in all, it’s been rather delightful.
+All in all, it's been rather delightful.

 ------------------------------------------------------------------------